Real estate 11 min read

 Unequal contributions.
 When two people are buying together but one is contributing a much larger down payment, tenancy in common with proportional shares (e.g., 70/30) reflects the actual ownership.
 On a sale, each owner gets their share of the proceeds.

 Business partners or co-investors.
-Two friends, siblings, or business partners buying an investment property together usually want defined shares — both for clarity during ownership and for clean division on a sale or on a death.
+Two friends, siblings, or business partners buying an investment property together usually want defined shares — both for clarity during ownership and for clean division on a sale or a death.
 Tenancy in common is almost always the right form for non-romantic co-ownership.

 What happens on death